alchemyrpg/slate/source/index.html.md

 | ---------- | -------- | -------------------------------------------------------------- |
 | `distance` | `number` | The distance the character can move in this mode.              |
 | `mode`     | `string` | The name of the movement mode (e.g. `Walking`, `Fly`, `Swim`). |

-The `MovementMode` object represents a movement mode and its associated speed.

 ## Proficiency